Home > Breakfast > Pumpkin Pancakes Recipe

 • In a large mixing bowl, whisk together eggs and sugar until well blended.

-• Whisk in pumpkin puree, buttermilk, and salt.
+• Whisk in pumpkin puree, buttermilk, olive oil and salt.

-• In a separate bowl, sift together flour, baking powder and cinnamon then whisk your flour mixture into the pumpkin mixture.
+• In a separate bowl, sift together flour, baking powder, and cinnamon then whisk your flour mixture into the pumpkin mixture.
+Rest the pancake batter for 5 to 10 minutes before cooking to produce fluffier pancakes.

-• Heat a large non-stick skillet or griddle over medium heat and add just enough oil to lightly coat the surface.
-Spoon batter into the pan (about 2 Tbsp per pancake) and sautee 2-3 min per side.
-Repeat with remaining batter, adding more oil as needed.
+• Heat a large non-stick skillet or griddle over medium heat and add just enough oil to lightly coat the surface, or use cooking spray.
+Spoon batter into the pan (about 2-3 Tbsp per pancake).
+Sautee on the first side until bubbles form and pop on top, about 2 minutes, then flip and cook until golden brown, about 2 minutes.
+Repeat with the remaining batter, adding more oil as needed.
 Serve warm with maple syrup.

 Notes